 Here, Deming concluded that “a bad system will beat a good person every time”.
 In Industry 4.0 the IT-environment adapts to the employee.
 As the human being is the key element of the organizational structure, the same must apply for processes, independent if they are manual or automated.

 Evolving to GRC, the compliance officer has to adapt.
 Besides having expertise in anti-corruption and psychology, now understanding of systems is also relevant.
 This is especially true as processes and humans influence each other.
 Processes have to mitigate an identified business risk, and that risk is often balanced against how strict and bureaucratic the process is.
 If a process is overly bureaucratic and the risk is minimal, the process will trigger defense- and avoidance-mechanisms.
 If they are not strict enough, the process may not be sufficient to address the risk.

 GRC will not be the final step of this evolution.
 Much more, it prepares organizations for the implementation of AI, which can include automating its own processes.
 Resources can then focus on additional tasks, which require human empathy, like being the corporate futurist and storyteller, who anticipates new developments.
 This prepares the organization for the things to come, as new technologies are not only business challenges, but also may raise new legal questions and ethical dilemmas—data protection, cognitive hacking, drones, machine learning (ML), chat-bots, neuroprotection, cobots and autonomous vehicles, for example.
 Such a new job function not only needs technical understanding, but also a creative and philosophical mind.

-See Also: Top Risk Management Solution Companies
+Check out: Top Risk and Compliance Solution Companies